DorotaDAB/image-reader/README.md

 # image-reader #

-This is a web application project allowing to upload and display *.jpeg files.
+This is a web application project allowing to upload, display *.jpeg files and marking images on the map on a basis of GPS coordinates.

 * Used tools: React.